ibm-cloud-docs/storage-scale/vnic-info.md

 ### Parallelism and Load Balancing
 {: #parallel-load-balance}

 Load Distribution: With two vNICs, network traffic gets distributed between them, effectively balancing the load.
-This is particularly beneficial in scenarios where there is a high volume of network traffic.
+This is beneficial in scenarios where there is a high volume of network traffic.

 Parallel Processing: Multiple vNICs can handle network tasks in parallel, allowing for more efficient use of available bandwidth.
 This is similar to the concept of parallel processing in computing.